microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Cannot access local web server from browser or application

-When working inside a container or SSH host, the port the browser is connecting to may be blocked.
+When working inside a container, SSH host, or VS Online environment the port the browser is connecting to may be blocked.

-**Resolution:** The extension can switch to the  `vscode.env.openExternal` API (which automatically forwards localhost ports) to resolve this problem.
+**Resolution:** Extensions can can use the `vscode.env.openExternal` or `vscode.env.asExternalUri` APIs (which automatically forwards localhost ports) to resolve this problem.
 See the [extension author's guide](/api/advanced-topics/remote-extensions#opening-something-in-a-local-browser-or-application) for details.
+As a workaround, use the **Remote-Containers: Forward Port from Container...** or **Remote-SSH: Forward Port from Active Host...**, or **VS Online: Forward Port** commands to do so manually.

-### WebView contents do not appear
+### Webview contents do not appear

-If the extension's WebView content uses an iframe to connect to a local web server, the port the WebView is connecting to may be blocked.
+If the extension's webview content uses an iframe to connect to a local web server, the port the webview is connecting to may be blocked.
 In addition, if the extension hard codes `vscode-resource://` URIs instead of using `asWebviewUri`, content may not appear in VS Online's browser editor.

-**Resolution:** The extension can use use `asWebviewUri` and/or `asExternalUri` to solve this problem.
+**Resolution:** The extension can use use the `webview.asWebviewUri` or `vscode.env.asExternalUri` APIs to solve this problem.
 See the [extension author's guide](/api/advanced-topics/remote-extensions#accessing-localhost) for details.

 ### Blocked localhost ports

 If you are trying to connect to a localhost port from an external application, the port may be blocked.

 **Resolution:** VS Code 1.40 introduced a new `vscode.env.asExternalUri` API for extensions to programmatically forward arbitrary ports.
-See the extension guide for details.
-In the mean time, you can can use the **Remote-Containers: Forward Port from Container...** or **Remote-SSH: Forward Port from Active Host...**, or **VS Online: Forward Port** commands to do so manually.
+See the [extension author's guide](/api/advanced-topics/remote-extensions#forwarding-localhost) for details.
+As a workaround, you can can use the **Remote-Containers: Forward Port from Container...** or **Remote-SSH: Forward Port from Active Host...**, or **VS Online: Forward Port** commands to do so manually.

-### Websockets do not function in forwarded content in the VS Online browser editor
+### Websockets do not work in port forwarded content in VS Online's browser-based editor

-Currently websockets are not supported in content forwarded by VS Online's browser based editor.
+Currently the forwarding mechanism in VS Online's browser-based editor only supports http and https requests.
+Web sockets will not work even if served up in forwarded web content or used in JavaScript code.
+This can affect both user applications and extensions that use websockets from webviews.

+However, the Remote Development and VS Online extensions for VS Code itself do not have this limitation.

 **Resolution:** None currently.
 The VS Online team is investigating solutions to this problem.
+See [MicrosoftDocs/vsonline#6](https://github.com/MicrosoftDocs/vsonline/issues/6) for details.

 ### Errors storing extension data